 An international symposium for sculptors in larvikite´s hometown Larvik, supported and subsidized by the stone industry's actors, it was the idea that became a plan.
 With the goodwill of Lundh and Rønne, and with a lot of practical and logistical help from the young sculptor Knut Wold, the plan became a reality three years after its conception, in the first Symposium 1985.
 The rest is history.

-For almost 36 years, symposia have been held regularly in the quarries in Larvik, in recent years with a permanent presence at the Stålaker quarry, where conditions are conducive to accommodation, dining and hard work.
+For almost 38 years, symposia have been held regularly in the quarries in Larvik, in recent years with a permanent presence at the Stålaker quarry, where conditions are conducive to accommodation, dining and hard work.
 Nearly ninety artists from around the world have participated, many of them several times.
-Some have remained, and have left traces in the landscape - for example with a polished larvikite wall in the Tvedalen quarry, a Japanese sculpture park on the sea side and a larvikite installation that determined the marketplace in Larvik.
+Some have remained, and have left traces in the landscape - for example with a polished Larvikite wall in the Tvedalen quarry from the German sculptor Martin Kuhn, a Japanese sculpture park on the sea side established by Makoto Fujiwara or a Larvikite installation that determined the marketplace in Larvik, created by Makoto Fujiwara together with students from the art academy of Hannover.

 "Let's believe in a Labrador culture in Norway!" stated Karl Prantl after the first symposium in 1985.
-If he meant to express hope for a creative larvikite environment, he was right.
+If he meant to express hope for a creative Larvikite environment, he was right.
 Stålaker has become an artist center, in all modesty.
 Sculptors use the facilities - and the unlimited supply of stone - sporadically all year round.
-Makoto Fujiwara arranged sessions he called "Knock" symphonies - midwinter in freezing cold, when it sounds especially crisp and nice in chisels and beats, and the sound becomes a separate dimension to the art, in the tension between the moment and the lasting.

 Makoto Fujiwara (1938 - 2019)